 For telephone-only assessments, the state follows up with an in-person assessment or teleassessment.
 As stated above, because telephone assessments do not include observations, they are not done as initial assessments unless there is no connectivity where the applicant resides and an in-person assessment is unlikely to happen within the required 30 days after submission of application.
 If an assessor is scheduled to be nearby in the months following the telephone assessment, the state will follow up with an in-person observation to verify the findings of the assessment, or if connectivity improves, findings will be verified using technology to observe the recipient.
-Teleassessment is required as part of a mediation or fair hearing process.
+Teleassessments to determine continued level of care are not followed up with an in-person assessment unless an in-person assessment is required as part of a mediation or fair hearing process.